ng-alain/delon/docs/import.en-US.md

 ### How to use

 Angular is using TypeScript language, and all types must be clearly defined to be used.
-For details, please refer to [Angular 如何使用第三方库](https://zhuanlan.zhihu.com/p/35796451).
+For details, please refer to [Angular How to use third-party libraries](https://zhuanlan.zhihu.com/p/35796451).

 A sample code for the call: